-Refunds are issued in full if you leave the University during the first 2 weeks of the semester.
+Refunds are issued in full during the first 2 weeks of the semester.

 A visitor has three options when parking on campus:

 Your permit is a valuable resource and we recommend you keep it secure at all times.
-In the case that your permit is lost, you will need to purchase a replacement.
+In the case that your permit is lost, you will need to purchase a replacement at half price.
 If the prior permit is found to be in use on campus, the vehicle displaying the permit will be booted and fined.

 Permits must be adhered to the motorcycle in any visible location.

 Motorcycles are only allowed to park in designated motorcycle parking.
 There are multiple designated motorcycle parking areas located throughout campus.